 - 1. Students entering the PhD program with a Bachelor's degree or Master's degree without a satisfactory Master's thesis will complete a Thesis: - a.
-The thesis research project (PSYC 5950) is optimally launched no later than the beginning of the student's second year with the formal Master's thesis proposal.
+The thesis research project (PSYC 5950) is optimally launched no later than the student's second year with the formal Master's thesis proposal.
 A proposal consists of a Literature Review that provides the rationale for and purpose of your study and a Methods section that describes your plan for collecting data that will allow you to test your hypotheses and/or investigate your research question(s).
-You propose your thesis to a committee of 3 faculty: 1) your research advisor (chair of the committee); 2) another full-time faculty member in the psychology department (who must also be a 'core' faculty member of the CPPC if your advisor is not); and 3) a full-time faculty member in the psychology department (may or may not be any member of the CPPC) or another PhD psychologist who meets University and Department criteria for serving on a student's research committee.
-The only stipulation is that at least two of your committee members must be full-time faculty members (e.g., no more than one PhD-level psychologist who is primarily a clinician may serve on your committee).
+You propose your thesis to a committee of 3 faculty: 1) your research advisor (chair of the committee); 2) another full-time faculty member in the psychology department (who must also be a 'core' faculty member of the CPPC); and 3) a full-time faculty member in the psychology department (may or may not be any member of the CPPC).
+With their advisor's approval, the student may invite a 4th committee member who is a PhD psychologist and meets University and Department criteria for serving on a student's research committee.